jakebathman/Time-Sheet-Planner/README.md

 This is a tool used internally at Collin County HLS to manage PeopleSoft time for employees.

-**The current version is v7.6 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/**
+**The current version is v7.7 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/**

 ========

 ### Changelog

+**v7.7 (released 4/14/2014)**
+* Minor changes to formatting and formulas on first sheet
+* Updates to staff name list

 **v7.6 (released 1/21/2014)**
 * Minor bug and formatting fixed